 If you run a quick search on CBD oil and dogs, the testimonials are endless, with claims of solving seizures, pain, anxiety, nausea, all the way up to curing cancer.
 The reality, unfortunately, is there isn’t research to back up those claims.
 So how to tell fact from marketing?

-In 2019, Colorado State University tested CBD oil as a treatment for dogs with idiopathic epilepsy (a fancy description used when the cause is unknown).
+In 2019, Colorado State University tested CBD oil for treating dogs with idiopathic epilepsy (a fancy description used when the cause is unknown).
 In this case, dogs only benefited when they were already receiving traditional anti-seizure medications, leaving more questions than answers.
 We know CBD doesn’t have psychoactive properties — that’s one of its best qualities — so expecting an effect on the brain is uncertain.

 This also calls into question its use for anxiety.
 You may need to take those testimonials with a grain of salt until more research is done.

-Side Effects of CBD Oil on Dogs
+Side Effects of CBD Oil for Dogs

 The most common side effects assosciated with CBD oil are: